 Hypothetical Summary Judgement

 Your lawyer will ensure that you have legit claims.
-As mentioned before, you must meet all the requirements for defamation and the statute of limitations have not run out.
+As mentioned before, you must meet all the requirements for defamation within the statute of limitations.
 This means that you must be able to show a judge that your case can pass the summary judgment requirements without the identify of the anonymous poster.

 Then, your attorney will conduct a balancing test in which you would evaluate whether you could identify this user any other way and whether there any other circumstances that weigh toward protecting the author’s anonymous rights.
-Basically, making sure there are no reasons a judge should have to stop you from obtaining the subpoena.
+Basically, they will make sure there are no reasons a judge should stop you from obtaining the subpoena.

-Issue the Subpoena to the website or platform where the defamatory content is being hosted as well as the Internet Service Provider (ISP).
+Once permission has been granted, issue the subpoena to the website or platform where the defamatory content is being hosted as well as the Internet Service Provider (ISP).
 In many cases, this may include GoDaddy as many websites are registered with GoDaddy or with GoDaddy’s “Domains by Poxy”.
 Domains By Proxy is a service that hides the name of the person who owns the site.
 Since GoDaddy’s headquarters are located in Arizona, it is important that your attorney follows the required steps outlined in the Mobilisa V. Doe case mentioned above.

 Within the subpoena, it is important to request all of the necessary information that would help you obtain the anonymous John Doe defendant’s identity.
 But you have to be careful not to request information in a subpoena that is too broad.
 Examples of the type of information to ask for when issuing a subpoena to an online platform are as follows: